9 Easy Ways To Fill Your House With Plants

 6. Trailing plants: let it all hang out

 “Trailing plants are really popular and easy to look after.
 The trend for macramé is brilliant for this too – you can group them together.
 Alternatively create a ‘shelfie’ by grouping plants together on a shelf, with a landscape effect,” says Drummond.

-If you can’t hang anything from the ceiling, use wall planters or plant stands of various heights or fill a shelf with plants such as the spider plant, chain cactus, English ivy or silver vine.
+If you can’t hang anything from the ceiling, use wall planters or plant stands of various heights or fill a shelf with easy hanging plants.

 8. Make an outdoor indoor garden